-ACC 324 - Managerial Accounting
+ACC324- Managerial Accounting

-This course aims at equipping students with specific competencies in decision-making and control enabling them to evaluate, select and apply various management accounting techniques - displaying integrated knowledge.
-The main topics covered during this course are: advanced behavioral aspects of cost; cost-volume-profit analysis; advanced concepts in integrated planning and budgeting; performance management in decentralized organizations; relevant decision making in various scenarios; price setting for internal and external purposes.
+This course aims at equipping the student with specific competencies in decision-making and control enabling them to evaluate, select and apply various management accounting techniques.
+The main topics covered during this course are cost behavior, cost-volume-profit analysis, advanced concepts in integrated planning and budgeting, performance management in decentralized organizations, relevant decision making in various scenarios, price setting for internal and external purposes.